Getting Ready to Mail

 Make a plan

 - What time?
 Earlier is better, particularly if your post office has limited hours.
 Your post office may have a place where you can drop your letters even when the post office counter is closed.
 If you’re mailing up to 100 letters, you can use a blue mailbox at any time.
+Be sure to check the last pickup time at your post office or blue mailbox so you don't miss it!

 - Stick to your plan — and please take photos!
 You can share photos with the Vote Forward team using this form, or share them with us on social media (Facebook, Twitter, or Instagram).
+Be sure to crop, blur, or otherwise hide voter names and addresses!

 General mailing tips

-- Blue mailboxes are suitable for mailing up to about 100 letters, double-check that all of your letters drop down into the box.
+- Blue mailboxes are suitable for mailing up to about 100 letters; double-check that all of your letters drop down into the box.

 - Remove all rubber bands.